khayyam-huseynli/holbertonschool-simple_shell/README.md

    shown again.

 ## Steps of the program

-     The shell operates in a loop with the following steps:

    - Display Prompt: Prints the prompt #cisfun$ to indicate that the shell is ready to receive a command.
    - Read Input: Uses getline() to read the command line entered by the user.